ifeanyidike/tiplogoshop/README.md

 # tiplogoshop

-I'm currently building this app for a CBT center in Nigeria.
+I'm currently developing this app for a CBT center in Nigeria.

 This is a full MERN stack build with *React*, **Redux**, **Redux Thunk**, **Styled Components**, **Material UI**, **routing with React Router DOM**, **Advanced CSS** in the frontend and **Node.js**, **Express**, **JSON web token**, **REST API**, **MongoDB**, **Mongoose** in the backend.